 The historic barns also tell a story of a simpler time in the West.
 Furthermore, the main lodge also has a swimming pool.
 Neighbors from miles around all have their fond memories from fun experiences at Pass Creek Ranch.

-Fishing from the lake at the lodge is excellent, with many very large cutthroat and brook trout.
-East Pass Creek has good fishing and with some management could become excellent.
+Fishing from the lake at the lodge is excellent, with many very large cutthroat, rainbow and brook trout.
+East Pass Creek has some fishing and with some management could become very good.

 The outdoor recreation at Pass Creek Ranch is limited only by your imagination.
 There’s plenty of room for horseback riding, ATV adventures, hiking, or whatever your heart desires.
 Help yourself; you’ll immediately feel right at home here and everything will be right.
 With the Bighorn National Forest bordering the ranch and right out your back door, you can travel as far as you want and satisfy your adventuresome side in this incredible “back yard”.

 Pass Creek Ranch has roughly 900 acres in a conservation easement with the Nature Conservancy to protect the unique foothills ecosystem in perpetuity.
 Rest assured that this amazing ranch remain tomorrow as it is today and as it was years ago.
 The wild ecosystem is waiting for you to enjoy it.